How to Create a WordPress Website in 2026: Step-by-Step Guide

 • What it means: WordPress can’t talk to your database

-• Double-check your database name, username, and password in wp-config.php.
+• Fix: Double-check your database name, username, and password in wp-config.php.

 • What it means: Your site shows a blank white page.

-• Disable plugins one by one (via FTP or hosting control panel) to find the culprit.
+• Fix: Disable plugins one by one (via FTP or hosting control panel) to find the culprit.

-• Switch to a default WordPress theme like Twenty Twenty-Five.
+• You may need to switch to a default WordPress theme like Twenty Twenty-Five.

 • What it means: Pages/posts can’t be found.

-• Go to Settings > Permalinks and click Save Changes (this refreshes your URLs).
+• Fix: Go to Settings > Permalinks and click Save Changes (this refreshes your URLs).

 💡 Pro Tip: Always update WordPress, plugins, and themes.
 70% of hacks happen due to outdated software.